 10. Postpartum Wardrobe

 I did not even think about what I was going to wear after having my baby.
 Sure, you can get away with wearing your maternity clothes for awhile but full-panel maternity pants won’t fit very well.
 The only thing I had to wear for quite awhile was yoga pants and pajamas.
 I finally ran out between nursing sessions and got a pair of jeans at Gap and I felt NORMAL again.
 My wardrobe is still very limited and I am 3 months postpartum!
 I recommend getting a postpartum wardrobe ready with the following items.

 - Get a pair of jeans a couple sizes bigger than your pre-pregnancy size (I wore a Gap size 6 before but needed a size 10 after)

-- If you are nursing, get a few nursing tanks and nursing shirts as well as a bra or two
+- If you are nursing, get a few nursing tanks and a nursing bra or two

 - Yoga pants are awesome so make sure you have a pair, you need to be comfy during recovery